 391 THE ORGANIZATIONAL SOCIETY

 Modern organizations are analyzed from a sociological perspective.
 The major theories of organization; the prevailing organizational forms; modern bureaucracy.
 Special attention is paid to the relationship of the organization to the person.
-REGULAR PREREQUISITES and SAS, as a tool to aid in their inquiries, students learn to code, manipulate, analyse, and interpret data from a variety of data sources.
-Students carry out data generation, storage, and retrieval, in addition to learning how to use graphic presentations effectively.
+REGULAR PREREQUISITES Three hours a week